jeannemas/better-json-serializer/README.md

 ## Extend with plugins

 The package is shipped with default plugins for those objects, however they are not loaded by default:

 - `BigInt`
+- `Infinity`
 - `Map`
+- `NaN`
 - `RegExp`
 - `Set`
+- `undefined`

 To load a default plugin, simply import it, and then load it as a normal plugin: